- Group Tours

 Featured Experience on our Anime Japan Tours vacation series.

 Gacha Gacha Machines, or

 capsule machines are a variety of vending machines that dispense capsule toys in Japan.
 The name comes from the sound made as the crank of the vending machine is turned (gacha or gasha).
 While there are similar vending machines in the United States, one of the key differences is the level of quality in the products.
 The toys from the Japanese Gachapon are usually made with higher level of detail and attention, with rare figures that can be resold to collectors.
 The machines usually feature popular characters from anime, manga, or video games, all that come in various sets, making them easy and fun to collect for all ages.
 Because there are various sets and because the prizes are always random (you aren't able to select which figure you get), some collectors resort to going to other stores in Tokyo's Akihabara and Nakano Broadway or Osaka's Nipponbashi to buy the sets over trying their luck on the machines.
-Note, because these prizes range from 100-500 Yen per figure (depending on the machine), it could be considered the better choice for collectors to buy the collected sets from re-sellers or stores.
+Note, because these prizes range from 100-500 Yen per figure (depending on the machine), it could be considered the better choice for collectors to buy the collected sets from re-sellers or stores for a set fee than buying out all the capsules in a machine.
 The toys are licensed by the studios, making them

 Official Merchandise that only motivates collectors to complete their sets even more.